 What we are doing now:

-- Sarah Graman (school psychologist), Sarah Schobel (HS Asst.
+- Our school psychologist, Sarah Schobel (HS Asst.
 Principal), Tonya Brummer (Elementary Asst.
 Principal), and Dara Stiles have attended multiple trainings in school safety and social-emotional support.

 - We are continually seeking to improve our social-emotional supports for students.

 - The annual mid-year school safety refresher with ALL staff held on February 19th, 2018.

 - Grade level meetings held to review safety procedures, reporting options, and social-emotional supports.